reduxjs/redux/docs/FAQ.md

 ## Store Setup

+<a id="store-setup-multiple-stores"></a>
-### Can or should I I create multiple stores?
+### Can or should I create multiple stores?
 Can I import my store directly, and use it in components myself?

 The original Flux pattern describes having multiple “stores” in an app, each one holding a different area of domain data.
 This can introduce issues such as needing to have one store “`waitFor`” another store to update.
 This is not necessary in Redux because the separation between data domains is already achieved by splitting a single reducer into smaller reducers.